kemtol/nyelam/_posts/2018-8-07-snorkeling-in-indonesia.md

 <img src="https://i.imgur.com/vLDUFiD.jpg" class="post-feat-img img-responsive" />

 Indonesia is well-known for its beautiful nature with more than 17.000 islands between Asia and the Pacific Ocean.
 With other words, it is Earth's largest archipelago.
-It is best to visit Indonesia for snorkeling between May and October in the dry season.
-Most tourists have known Bali as the most popular snorkeling destination in Indonesia, but our country has more than that.
-Indonesia has other destinations which are as amazing as Bali or even more marvelous.
+Most tourists have known Bali as the most popular snorkeling destination in Indonesia, but it has more than that.
+Indonesia has other destinations that are as amazing as Bali or even more marvelous.
+This is because there are plenty of islands, so many hidden islands in Indonesia which can be said as heaven for divers.
+The underwater beauty here is also helped by a variety of unique and complete marine biota which you certainly can't find elsewhere.
+Moreover, some of the snorkeling spots are well-known with the magnificent coral reefs and shipwrecks, make them as high tourist amount destinations.
+Other than that, local people in Indonesia are famous for their hospitality and of course they do not hesitate to help you.

 ## The most famous one is